DIY Guitar Effects Pedal Kits – What Are They & Where To Buy Them?

 If you’re based in the UK, one company that you’ll struggle to beat are Fuzz Dogs Pedal Parts:

 They have an ever-growing list of pedal kits based on famous pedals and whilst they don’t always overtly make the comparison to the pedal the kit is based on, they leave enough subtle hints to help you figure it out.
+Check out my DIY guitar pedal kit & PCB directory for help on deciphering these.

 Another company worth checking out in the UK are BitsBox: